tdolby-at-uk-ibm-com/ace-cloud-function/README.md

 and the main focus is very much on how to get ACE flows to run in Cloud Functions.

-The Docker image used to run this flow is built on top of the existing Python 3.7 cloud functions image because it was the easiest way to get something running as quickly as possible, and as a result the image is much lrager than it would be if it merely contained ACE itself.
+The Docker image used to run this flow is built on ace-minimal in order to keep the image size down; see https://github.com/tdolby-at-uk-ibm-com/ace-docker/tree/master/experimental/ace-minimal for the underlying docker files.

 Familiarity with IBM Cloud Functions is assumed, as is an IBM Cloud ID.
 It appears difficult to persuade Cloud Functions to pull images from a registry that requires